Lynch4360/PP4_continued/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript "Link to JavaScript Wiki")
   - Used to implement the Summernote feature that allowed the user to add styling to the recipe in the form.
-- [Python](<https://en.wikipedia.org/wiki/Python_(programming_language)> "Link to Python Wiki")
-  - Used to implement Django functionality, including building models, forms and views for the app.

 ### Frameworks, Libraries & Programs Used